Skip to content

 How many real testers do I need?

-For affected Google Play personal accounts, you need at least 12 opted-in testers for the required window.
-More testers can improve feedback and reduce dropout risk.
+For affected Google Play personal accounts, you need at least twelve opted-in testers for the required continuous window.
+A buffer above twelve reduces dropout risk.

 Sources